mozertdev/gedit-dracula-installer/README.md

 * **Action:** Simply **rerun `gdt_installer.sh`** after any Gedit update via Snap.

-* **Alternative*:** To avoid this inconvenience, consider using the Flatpak or native package manager edition of Gedit instead.
+* **Alternative:** To avoid this inconvenience, consider using the Flatpak or native package manager edition of Gedit instead.

 ---